-Standards for 24/7 access points
+Standards for Designation of 24/7 Access Points

 - Must have obtained AHCCCS approval for each plan identified within A.R.S.
-36-2907.14. - Provides a 24/7 access point for individuals with Opioid Use Disorder (OUD) to receive immediate connection to Medication Assisted Treatment services inclusive of morning, afternoon, evening, and late evening dosing hours. - Provides all three FDA approved medications for Medication Assisted Treatment (MAT) (methadone, Buprenorphine, Naltrexone) or be able to demonstrate dedicated partnerships with other providers in the community for warm handoffs that will occur the same day. - Provides individuals seeking OUD treatment access to psychosocial and recovery support services as a part of the (MAT) model.
-This shall be demonstrated with onsite 24/7 access point staff who are licensed general counselors and certified Peer Support Specialists. - Must demonstrate ability to provide and review information regarding Opioid Treatment Program Providers and Facilities with potential and current members and identified family members interested in treatment. - Must demonstrate ability to provide and review information regarding office-based opioid agonist treatment providers. - Directly provides, or can demonstrate a direct relationship with identified partners, for whole person care through an integrated model, to address behavioral health and physical health needs. - Must conduct ongoing clinical assessments of patients through a multidisciplinary treatment planning process that indicates services and care levels through a personcentered approach. - Must utilize ongoing review strategies to identify and prepare patients for graduation from 24/7 access points to other outpatient services.
-Provider must share with patient the goal of graduation to include: - a.
+36-2907.14. - Provides a 24/7 Access Point for individuals with Opioid Use Disorder (OUD) to receive immediate connection to Medication Assisted Treatment (MAT) services inclusive of morning, afternoon, evening, and late evening dosing hours. - Provides all three FDA-approved medications for Medication Assisted Treatment (Methadone, Buprenorphine, Naltrexone), or be able to demonstrate dedicated partnerships with other providers in the community for warm handoffs that will occur on the same day. - Provides individuals seeking OUD treatment access to psychosocial and recovery support services as a part of the MAT model.
+This shall be demonstrated with onsite 24/7 Access Point licensed general counselors and certified Peer Recovery Support Specialists. - Must demonstrate the ability to provide and review information regarding Opioid Treatment Program Providers and Facilities with potential and current members and identified family members interested in treatment. - Must demonstrate the ability to provide and review information regarding officebased opioid agonist treatment providers. - Directly provides, or can demonstrate a direct relationship with identified partners, for whole person care through an integrated model, to address behavioral and physical health needs. - Must conduct ongoing clinical assessments of patients through a multidisciplinary treatment planning process that indicates services and care levels through a person-centered approach. - Must utilize ongoing review strategies to identify and prepare patients for graduation from 24/7 Access Points to other outpatient services.
+Providers must share with patients the goal of graduation to include: - a.
 Transition to OTP and other MAT providers in the community, - b.
-Transition to other outpatient primary care providers in the community through coordination with health plan and warm hand off to new provider, - c.
-Transition to other outpatient counseling services in the community through coordination with the health plan and warm hand off to the new provider. - Provider must demonstrate the ability to provide reporting on: - a.
-Treatment capacity, - b.
-Quality of care metrics, - c.
-Patient outcomes, and - d.
-Member satisfaction. - Provide must participate in statewide learning collaborative focused on: - a.
-Sharing of best practices and - b.
-Peer-to-peer support between 24/7 locations.
+Transition to other outpatient primary care providers in the community through coordination with health plan and warm handoff to a new provider,

+- c.
+Transition to other outpatient counseling services in the community through coordination with the health plan and a warm handoff to the new provider.

+- Provider must demonstrate the ability to provide reporting on:

+- a.
+Treatment capacity,

+- b.
+Quality of care metrics,

+- c.
+Patient outcomes, and

+- d.
+Member satisfaction.

+- Provider must participate in statewide learning collaborative focused on:

+- a.
+Sharing of best practices and

+- b.
+Peer-to-peer support between 24/7 Access Point locations.